StudyFrenchSpanish

 Fees

-The course fees differ from one college to the other, but it is mostly on budget.
+The course fees differ from one college to the other, but they are primarily on budget.

 Once you get enrollment, you seldom have to worry about the cost.
 Plus, there is hardly any other price that would concern you.

-Once you write your thesis, the government will provide a monthly stipend ranging between 31,000 to 35,000 for the next five years.
+Once you write your thesis, the government will provide a monthly stipend of 31,000 to 35,000 for the next five years.

 The cost of Ph.D. research is higher at private Colleges.
 Still, even those are relatively lower than their UC and PG degree programs.